How to Do Scenario Analysis: Step-By-Step Guide

 What is Scenario Analysis?

-Scenario analysis is the process of building, testing, and analyzing different scenarios for your business.
+Scenario analysis, or what-if-analysis, is the process of building, testing, and analyzing different scenarios for your business.
 You’ll do this using your financial model.

 Generally speaking, companies have at least three scenarios in their model: